-- N62.
-Following comments received during the Regulation 18 consultations and recommendations set out in the SA reports, Medway Council have prepared the Regulation 19 Publication Version of the MLP. - N63.
+- N63.
+Following comments received during the Regulation 18 consultations and recommendations set out in the SA reports, Medway Council have prepared the Regulation 19 Publication Version of the MLP. - N64.
 The MLP includes chapters which set out the overarching vision, spatial strategy and 88 strategic, thematic and development management (DM) policies.
-The MLP also contains 14 site allocation policies, discussed below. - N64.
-Table N.5.1 below presents a summary of the assessment of 88 strategic, thematic and DM policies.
-These policies are generally anticipated to have positive impacts on the SA Objectives, with negative impacts associated predominantly with pollution and waste, climate change mitigation and some for biodiversity and health.
-Uncertain impacts have mostly been identified where site-specific contextual information is lacking which could positively or adversely impact the chosen SA Objective.
+The MLP also contains 14 site allocation policies, discussed below. - N65.
+Table N.5.1 below presents a summary of the assessment of 88 strategic, thematic and DM policies (see full details in Appendix H).
+These policies are generally anticipated to have positive impacts on the SA Objectives, with adverse effects associated predominantly with pollution and waste, climate change mitigation and some for biodiversity and health.
+Uncertainty has been identified where site-specific contextual information is lacking which could positively or adversely impact the chosen SA Objective.